Age group: Year 5

 Matches: Saturdays or Sundays

-U10 football is fun.
+U10 football should be and is fun.
 We play in the Harrogate and Wharfedale District Junior 7v7 football league.
-We train on the pitches down on the Ings, opposite Wetherby Sports Association.
-We practise ball skills, team work and play small sided games.
+We train on the pitches at Scaurbank, over the footbridge from the sports association.

 We insist that a parent/guardian is present for the duration of the practise and all players wear shin pads and suitable clothing.

-If you would like to try out a training session please call John for more information.
+If you would like to try out a training session please call Bob on 07792 932709 for more information.

 Wetherby Athletic U10 Football Team